How Does Withdrawing Affect My Financial Aid?

 If a student receives any type of financial aid (grants, scholarships, and loans) and officially withdraws completely from classes before the tenth week of class (60% of the semester), the student is required to have his/her financial aid prorated based on the U.S. Dept. of Education's Federal Refund Policy.
 A student who falls under this criterion will have the appropriate percentage of his financial aid returned to the appropriate fund and is responsible to pay any balance remaining on the account as a result of the calculation.
 For example a student who totally withdraws within any of the following time periods depending on the actual day of withdrawal must have his/her financial aid prorated using the actual percentage of the amount of financial aid earned and the amount of time the student attended classes.
 For example: students withdrawing during the:

-Please note that students who withdraw during the refund period (week 1 - 100% refund, week 2 - 50% and week 3 - 25%) must still have his/her financial aid prorated based on the number of weeks spent in class.
+Please note that students who withdraw during the refund period (week 1 - 100% refund of tuition only, week 2 - 50% of tuition only and week 3 - 25% of tuition only) must still have his/her financial aid prorated based on the number of weeks spent in class.
 The reduction of costs as a result of withdrawing during the refund period (week 1, 2 or 3) does not affect the percentage used to prorate financial aid or eliminate any balance that may be owed by the student as a result of withdrawing.

 Funds are returned to the Title IV programs in the following order: